The Marching Bands Festival of Cortina

 Usually modern Dirndl have very bright colors and are quite simple, created to be used only for one day and made to be comfortable.
 The same goes for Lederhosen, where the more modern models are softer and made of suede or artificially aged leather.

-The outfits worn by some music bands, such as the Cortina's or many of the Tyrolean music bands, are called Tracht and are uniforms of great traditional value, with a centuries-old history and a very precise code for both color matching and choice of accessories.
+The outfits worn by some groups, such as the Band of Cortina, many of the Tyrolean music bands, or the "Scizar de Anpezo" are called Tracht and are uniforms of great traditional value, with a centuries-old history and a very precise code for both color matching and choice of accessories.

 Musicians in Tracht